What is metal saw blade? Explanation of materials and blade types!

 What is metal saw blade?

-metal saw blade is a circular saw made of metal for cutting purposes.
+metal saw blade is a circular saw made of metal for cutting.

 There are names for each part as follows: